daisyui/react-daisyui/README.md

 - [ ] <a href="https://daisyui.github.io/react-daisyui/?path=/story/mockup-window">Window</a>
 </details>

+---

 ## 🤝 Contributing

-We're looking for contributors on this component library!
-We could use some help building out stories and writing unit tests for components.
+We're looking for contributors to help write stories and unit tests for components.

+For story references, check out the official <a href="https://daisyui.com/components/">daisyUI examples.</a> 👈

 ### Creating new components